abemedia/go-don/README.md

 }
 ```

-Please not that the request type in the handler **must** be a pointer.
+Please note that using a pointer as the request type negatively affects performance.

 ## Headers & response codes